 The threat from terrorism is low.
 Most visits to Jamaica are trouble-free but you should be aware of the global risk of indiscriminate international terrorist attacks, which could be against civilian targets, including places frequented by foreigners.

-This advice is based on information provided by the Foreign and Commonwealth Office in the UK.
+This advice is based on information provided by the Foreign, Commonwealth & Development Office in the UK.
 It is correct at time of publishing.
 As the situation can change rapidly, visitors are advised to contact the following organisaions for the latest travel advice.

 Tel: (0845) 850 2829.

 Jamaican Dollar (JMD; symbol J$) = 100 cents.
 Notes are in denominations of J$1000, 500, 100 and 50.
 Coins are in denominations of J$20, 10, 5 and 1, and 25, 10 and 1 cents.